sthagen/partitionsets/README.rst

 .. end-badges

-Consolidation of existing third party recipes for partitioning of sets and multisets/bags.
+Historic consolidation of existing third party recipes for partitioning of sets and multisets/bags.

 * Free software: MIT license